shazChaudhry/docker-devops/README.md

 ## Integrate Jeknins with the GitHub repo that you forked as part of the prerequisites above
 See "Create your Pipeline project in Blue Ocean" section at https://jenkins.io/doc/tutorials/create-a-pipeline-in-blue-ocean/ for instructions on te integration

+## Improvements
+I have used Terraform and Ansible in the infrastructure provisioning and configuring part of the solution as these skills seem to be a lot in demand at the moment.
+However, for the purpose of achieving the stated objectives of this repo, Terraform and Ansible are strictly speaking not required.
+Adding layers of these technologies has made the entire solution unnecessarly more complex and difficult to manage.

+Instead of using Terraform and Ansible, a production grade self-healing infrastructure could much easily have been created using [Docker for AWS](https://docs.docker.com/docker-for-aws/)